Saturday, May 4, 2019

 the DePauw Curriculum

-The DePauw course associated with the Spring Spectacle is Shakespeare in the Schools.
-It can be taken under three different prefixes COMM 291, COMM 401 and UNIV 390, and is repeatable for credit as several students have found it rewarding enough to repeat for 2-3 years.
+Shakespeare in the Schools is a DePauw University course that produces the Spring Spectacle.
+The course can be taken under four different prefixes ( COMM 291, COMM 401, EDU 290, and UNIV 39), and thus is repeatable for credit, as several students have found it rewarding enough to repeat for 2-3 years.
 No background in theatre or Shakespeare is required.
-As Shakespeare in the Schools is an arranged course (the time it is offered falls outside of regular DePauw course timebanks), DePauw students must obtain a SPAC code for admittance.
+As Shakespeare in the Schools is an arranged course (it is offered at a time that falls outside of regular DePauw course timebanks), DePauw students must obtain a SPAC code for admittance.
 Contact the program director/course instructor to discuss interest and obtain a SPAC code.